Football Manager 2023 Pep Guardiola’s Barcelona Tiki-Taka Extreme Possession Tactic 2-3-2-3 / 2-1-4-3

 An Overview of The Tactical Systems: Barcelona 2008-09, Expansive Football & 3-4-3 Tactic

-Alongside the default Pep Guardiola Barcelona Tiki-Taka Tactic for Football Manager 2023, the download pack contains three other variations which gives you more tools in your toolbox to get the winning edge.
+Alongside the default Pep Guardiola Barcelona Tiki-Taka Tactic for Football Manager 2024, the download pack contains four other variations which gives you more tools in your toolbox to get the winning edge.

 Which systems you prefer to use will largely depend on what type of players you got at your disposal and how you wish to attack to break down the opposition team.